patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/05-auto-tagging-images.markdown

 ## Additional Auto-tagging Providers [](id=additional-auto-tagging-providers)

-TensorFlow is the default image auto-tagging provider in Liferay CE Portal and Liferay DXP.
-Liferay DXP, however, contains two additional image auto-tagging providers.
-You can configure these providers in the same places that you configure the TensorFlow provider, as the previous sections describe:
+TensorFlow is the default image auto-tagging provider.
+Liferay DXP, however, contains two additional such providers.
+You can configure them in the same places that you configure the TensorFlow provider, as the previous sections
+describe:

 -   **Google Cloud Vision:** This provider uses the [Google Cloud Vision API](https://cloud.google.com/vision/) to automatically tag images.
-Note that you must provide a valid API key.
+You must provide a valid API key.
 For more information, see
     [Google's documentation on API keys](https://cloud.google.com/docs/authentication/api-keys).

     ![Figure 4: The Google Cloud Vision provider requires an API key.](../../../images/auto-tagging-image-google.png)